“We are going to Brazil!” we excitedly announced at a picnic with friends a few years ago.

 At work, I told my coworkers that I was going to Brazil and one of them piped up, “Oh!
 My wife went to Brazil last year!”

 “How did she like it?”
 I asked.

 “It was a work trip.
 She had an armed convoy the entire time she was there.
 And lived in a gated community.
 Why are you going?”

 Why were we going?
 We wanted to experience the culture, the history, the food, and the music of one of the most vibrant countries in South America.
-But were we ready for reality of life in Brazil?
+But were we ready for the reality of life in Brazil?
 The next few months we spent making ourselves and all our equipment as thief-proof as possible.
 I bought us travel money belts, which are worn under clothes and tucked into pants, to keep our wallets safe.
 We found old wallets and filled them with expired credit cards, to have a decoy to hand over to potential robbers.
 We agreed to carry only one cell phone on us and not to flash it on the street.
 But the biggest issue was my most beloved possession – my old trusty DLSR camera.
 The camera was expensive, the lenses were even more expensive, but the pictures stored on it were priceless.
 My biggest fear was losing the camera close to the end of the trip and with it two weeks’ worth of pictures.
-After much back and forth, we finally agreed to sacrifice the quality of Brazilian pictures over risking loss of the camera.
+After much back and forth, we finally agreed to sacrifice the quality of Brazilian pictures over risking the loss of the camera.
 I bought a refurbished $200 camera, which just recently I found, dusted off, and resold for $80.
 I also decided to bring along an old cheap laptop to use for copying pictures off the camera every night, uploading to the cloud, and saving them on an external drive.